dlr-eoc/prosEO/processing-engine/k8s-deploy/docs/PROV_TERRAFORM.md

    ```bash
    $ echo yes | terraform 0.13upgrade ../../contrib/terraform/openstack
    ```
-1. Using kubespray's openstack configuration combined with the above configuration file, run:
+2. Using kubespray's openstack configuration combined with the above configuration file, run:
    ```bash
    $ terraform init -var-file=cluster.tfvars ../../contrib/terraform/openstack
    ```
-1. You now have a `.terraform` directory that holds terraform's plugins required for this cluster.
+3. You now have a `.terraform` directory that holds terraform's plugins required for this cluster.
 Now apply this configuration:
    ```bash
    $ terraform apply -var-file=cluster.tfvars ../../contrib/terraform/openstack
    ```
+   (You may wish to run `terraform plan` instead of `terraform apply` first to check the expected outcome of the configuration run.)
-1. Check your configuration with:
+4. Check your configuration with:
    ```bash
    $ ./hosts --hostfile
    ```